Registered Community Designs - The Basics

 On filing it is necessary to pay the registration fee and the publication fee and/or the fee for deferment of publication, (see below).

 If priority is claimed, then it will be necessary to submit a certified copy of the earliest application within three months of filing, or within a further period subsequently set by the office.
 It is more cost effective to file the priority document with the application.
+The EUIPO accepts electronic certified priority documents or PDF scans of paper certified priority documents.

 Community designs are usually published once they are registered, but this publication can be deferred for up to 30 months from the filing of the application or the claimed priority date.
 This results in the file and the design not being made public, although a mention that the publication has been deferred would appear in place of the usual publication.
 This deferment requires the payment of a fee on application, as well as the payment of the publication fee before the design is published.
 Therefore the latest this fee can be paid is three months before the end of 30 months from the filing (or priority) date.